-Censorship or Content Restrictions: A 2015 directive from the prime minister determines that all headlines in the state-owned print media be approved by the Office of the Prime Minister before publication.
-In April the minister of communities publicly admonished the editor of the state-owned newspaper for using a report on oil and gas as its lead article.
-The minister stated a report on a local government event should have been the lead article.
+Censorship or Content Restrictions: A 2015 directive from the prime minister determines that all headlines in state-owned print media be approved by the Office of the Prime Minister before publication.

 Internet Freedom

 The government did not restrict or disrupt access to the internet or censor online content, and there were no credible reports that the government monitored private online communications without appropriate legal authority.